Harappan architecture: Large structures

-The Harappan civilization was capable of building large structures that demanded significant engineering prowess:
+The Harappan civilization was capable of building large structures that demanded significant engineering knowledge.

-Citadels (upper part or political, economy rich and VIP area).
-Citadels were for the elite class.
-Roads cut at right angles and were majorly in rectangular in shape.
-There were of multi-storeyed buildings.
-Houses were created from stone, mud-brick and wood.
-Assembly halls are also found there.
+Citadels were upper parts of the cities possibly reserved for an elite class of economically rich and politically powerful people.
+Roads were cut at right angles and thus usually formed rectangular shapes.
+Houses, assembly halls, and even multi-storey buildings were present.
+Buildings were constructed from stone, mud-brick and wood.

-Public baths were used for rituals and ceremonies.
-There were small rooms along with the bath.
-No leakages and cracks on stairs.
-Bricks were used for making public baths.
+Public baths constructed of bricks were used for rituals and ceremonies.
+They were accompanied by various small rooms.
+Leakages and cracks are scarce.

-Granaries were found in citadels and were the reason the people from the citadels were prosperous.
-These are also found at Lothal Dockyard to facilitate import and export.
-The "Great Granary" is the largest and one of the best examples of the granaries in the Harappan civilisation.
+Granaries were often found in citadels and enabled the inhabitants' prosperity.
+They were also found at Lothal dockyard to facilitate import and export of grain.
+The "Great Granary" in Mohenjo-daro is the largest and best known example, but its usage as an actual granary has been disputed by researchers.

 Water management was highly developed by the Harappan civilization.
 Large scale water works, such as drainage systems, could be covered to cure blockages.
 Dams were also constructed that controlled water inlets.

-The Lothal Dock Yard is away from the main current to avoid deposition of silt.
-There is a wood lock gate system to avoid tidal flow.
+Dockyards such as that at Lothal were built away from the main current to avoid deposition of silt.
+There was also a wooden lock gate system to avoid tidal flow.

 Artificial lakes were cut out of stone to store water, as well as rain.

 Corbelling was a technique used extensively by the Harappans to construct stone arches.
 There is evidence of the civilization building large vaulted culverts in Mohenjo-daro.